 This project activity is within the existing compound of the palm oil mill.
-As mentioned in the previous section the environmental impact of the project is insignificant and it improves the water quality in the surrounding environment.
+As mentioned in the previous section the environmental impact of the project is insignificant and on the other hand it improves the water quality in the surrounding environment.
 Furthermore this mill is located deep inside the plantations to avoid any form of discomfort to the local community.
 Thus the project has minimal involvement from the local stakeholders.

 However, the management of Golden Hope Plantation decided to invite local stakeholders for a presentation on the CDM composting project and to receive constructive comments and suggestions.
-An advertisement was placed two local newspapers "Borneo Post" and "Utusan Sarawak" on 15th November 2006, which was approximately two weeks before the stakeholder's consultation meeting to provide sufficient time for the related parties to attend the meeting.
+An advertisement was placed two local newspapers "Daily Express" and "Sabah Times" on 15th November 2006 which was approximately two weeks before the stakeholder's consultation meeting to provide sufficient time for the related parties to attend the meeting.

-The meeting was held in Lavang Palm Oil Mill, Bintulu on 27th November 2006.
-The Lavang and Pekaka estates are in the same district of Bintulu, Sarawak.
-Thus it was decided to invite all the stakeholders for both Lavang and Pekaka composting projects on the same day for everyone's convenience.
-The meeting started at 9.00 a.m. with a welcoming speech by the mill manager, followed by a presentation on CDM and the project activity.
-A site visit was arranged subsequently to the composting site in Lavang and Pekaka.
+The meeting was held in Melalap Palm Oil Mill, Tenom, Sabah on 29th November 2006.
+There meeting started at 9.30 a.m with a welcoming speech by the mill manager, followed by a presentation on CDM and the project activity.
+A site visit was arranged subsequently to the composting site.
 Below is the list of parties attended the meeting and the site visit.